CAN ADVICE FROM A DENTAL HYGIENIST REALLY SAVE LIVES?

 This convenient service means you can see our experienced hygienist the very first time you visit us and receive some refreshing hygiene treatments including:

-Teeth will become naturally lighter, instantly, without the need for bleaching and we’ll show you the good looking results on our shade guide.
+Teeth become naturally lighter, instantly, without the need for bleaching and we’ll show you the good looking results on our shade guide.

 Fancy a refreshing treat for your teeth or just need a thorough clean ?